allenai/varnish-mui/docs/data/material/varnish/varnish-app/varnish-app.md

 The overrides are deeply merged with the default Varnish theme, which means that defaults are used for unspecified values.

-Generally speaking you'll want to verify the `palette`.
-Changing other values might have weird side-effects.

 {{"demo": "Overriding.js", "bg": true}}

 ### Extending